Samoa national rugby union team

-The Samoa national rugby union team (also known as Manu Samoa) represents Samoa in men's international rugby union and it is governed by the Samoa Rugby Union.
-They are also known as Manu Samoa, which is thought to derive from the name of a Samoan warrior.
+The Samoa national rugby union team represents Samoa in men's international rugby union competitions.
+They are governed by Samoa Rugby Union and also known as "Manu Samoa", which is thought to derive from the name of a Samoan warrior.
 They perform a traditional Samoan challenge called the siva tau before each game.
 Samoa Rugby Union were formerly members of the Pacific Islands Rugby Alliance (PIRA) along with Fiji and Tonga.
-They are ranked 11th in the world.

-Rugby was introduced to Samoa in the early 1920s and a governing body was soon formed.
-The first international was played as Western Samoa against Fiji in August 1924.
+Rugby was introduced to Samoa in the 1890s but a governing body was not formed for some years, and neither was a club competition organised until after World War I. The first international was played as Western Samoa against Fiji in August 1924.
 Along with Tonga, these nations would meet regularly and eventually contest competitions such as the Pacific Tri-Nations – with Western Samoa winning the first of these.
 From 1924 to 1997 Samoa was known as Western Samoa.

 Samoa have been to every Rugby World Cup since the 1991 tournament.
-That tournament, along with the 1995 competition, saw them make the quarter-finals.
+That tournament, along with the 1995 competition, saw them make the quarterfinals.
 Under their new coach, former New Zealand and Samoan international player Michael Jones, Samoa competed in the 2007 Rugby World Cup.
 However, Samoa had a dismal World Cup campaign, winning only one match and finishing fourth in their group.
 Samoa showed an improved performance at the 2011 Rugby World Cup, winning two matches by comfortable margins, and losing close matches to South Africa and Wales.